 1. Fleece jacket + down jacket + outer shell (must be suited for 0-7 degree temperatures)

-2. Raingear, such as rain jacket or poncho
+2. Raingear, such as a rain jacket or poncho

 3. Trekking pants or jogging pants (preferably waterproof and warm)